ChrisYzcc/ErythrinaCore/README.md

-ErythrinaCore: A Dual-Issued Out-of-Order Machine
+ErythrinaCore: A Dual-Issue Out-of-Order Machine
 =======================

 Contents at a glance: